feature film concepts

 This image differs from the render style of the North Pole seen below.
 I wanted to experiment with a slight picture book style to the scene.
 Because the film did not have a solid visual direction to it yet, I figured it was good to explore a bit with these first images.

 Key Moment (sketch) - Sophie and the North Pole Meet

 This is the first time in the story that the North Pole is actually revealed.
 Sophie sees it the same time the viewer does.
 The idea here was to mimic the city streets of NYC, (which Sophie was very accustomed to) but add a bit of visual chaos to the environment.
 The North Pole, built by Santa Claus has been designed, re-designed, retrofitted and repurposed a thousand times.
 Making the city feel very much like a Rube Goldberg contraption was the ultimate goal.

-Final Color - North Pole Revealed
+Key Moment (final color) - North Pole Revealed

 Sophie had already been designed and produced as stop-mo puppet by Athena, but I was given the freedom to take a pass at redesigning her.
 I opted to go a bit more childish with a bigger head and smaller body.

 North Pole Details